 It is essential to have a phishing incident response tool to learn whether the suspicious-looking email received is authentic or not.
 You can also get to know about the subtle manipulations done in the email by cyber threat actors by reporting on the tool.

 Make sure to keep your email content secured by encrypting sensitive information.
-Cyber threat actors are upgrading their techniques to launch phishing attacks with evolution in technology.
+Cyber threat actors are upgrading their techniques to launch phishing attacks with the evolution in technology.

 There are various hacking strategies that can let these cyber threat actors sniff your email content for sensitive information or message alteration.
 To avoid any information leak, it is better to encrypt the confidential information in the email content.